TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/training_step_xgboost.md

 ## Task Summary
 The XGBoost Training Step configures and executes an XGBoost model training job in SageMaker.
 This step:

-1. Uploads hyperparameters as a JSON file to S3
+1. Automatically serializes and uploads hyperparameters as a JSON file to S3
 2. Creates an XGBoost estimator with the specified configuration
 3. Configures input channels for training, validation, and test data
 4. Executes the training job with the specified instance type and count
 5. Outputs the trained model artifacts to S3

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies.

 ## Input and Output Format